Parallel Earth: 110629

 To avoid being overheard in public places while collaborating, the two men would pass a notepad of bound scrap paper back and forth.

-The outer parts of the machine were made with a proprietary alloy that conducted kinetic energy, acting as a kind of capacitor.
-Hidden mechanisms inside it then converted, focused, and released it.
+The outer parts of the helmet were made with a proprietary alloy that conducted kinetic energy, acting as a kind of capacitor.
+Hidden mechanisms inside then converted, focused, and released that energy.
 Once completed, it was supposed to turn brute force, amply provided by Tesla and Westinghouse’s repeated bashing of the helmet with mallets, into a clean, bright light.
 And it worked, for a time.

 The helmet in its activated state at its lowest setting.

 Experimentation came to a halt after an unfortunate incident wherein the fully charged helmet burst from its clamps, flew across the room, and buried itself in a wall next to Westinghouse’s head.
 According to the pair’s notes, they wouldn’t have been so quick to abandon the project had the room not been filled with possible investors at the time.

 Click on the + icons below to leave a comment, ask a question, or receive updates.